amankosdanial/healthfitness/README.md

 ---

-## Как запустить проект
+## How to run the project

-1. Скачай или распакуй `.zip`-архив
+1. Download or extract the `.zip` archive
-2. Открой `index.html` в браузере
+2. Open `index.html` in your browser
-3. Готово!
+3. Ready to use!

 ---

-## Авторы
+## Authors

-Разработан студентами 1 курса образовательной программы Big Data Analysis: Saparbaev Sanzhar, Amankos Danial в рамках курса по WEB Technologies 1 (Front End)
+- Developed by 1st-year Big Data Analysis students: Saparbaev Sanzhar, Amankos Danial WEB Technologies 1 (Front End) course project
-2025 © Health & Fitness Tracker
+- 2025 © Health & Fitness Tracker